nexus-uw/nexus-uw.github.io/_posts/2023-10-28-wrapping-up-ammobin.ca.md

 ---

-At the beging of October 2023, I chose to shutdown ammobin.ca after 6 years.
+At the beginning of October 2023, I chose to shutdown ammobin.ca after 6 years.

 ## Why
-It costs me about $9USD a month and a bunch of maintaince time.
+It costs me about $9USD a month and a bunch of maintenance time.
 The number of broken scrapes have been pilling up and I lack the interest in fixing them.

 Additionally, the Nuxt 2->3 migration has gotten stuck in the mud (with the code remaining on the bridge migration package).
 A bunch of plugins/middleware  is stuck on v2 without a clear migration plan (note: npm packages moving to scoped packages is a great way to make it very hard to know about version bumps).
-An attempt was made to re-write the front end in v3, but I lack the time or interest these days to take on that chunck of work
+An attempt was made to re-write the front end in v3, but I lack the time or interest these days to take on that chunk of work

 ## How
 frontend was switched out with a basic nuxt v3 app that redirects users to arsenalforce.ca ([src](https://github.com/ammobinDOTca/ammobin-client/commit/d37c12b3fd50dc3f4c38790f2b185ae2163b5444))